PRP Results: How to mazimize them with evidence-based lifestyle choices.

 1. Avoid Harsh Styling Products

-For at least a week post-treatment, steer clear of styling products like gels and sprays.
+For those who have PRP delivered with our U225 mesogun, steering clear of harsh styling products for three days is sufficient.
+However, for those who have PRP injected via manual deep injection, it is recommended to avoid these products for at least a week post-treatment.
 After PRP treatment, your scalp can be more sensitive than usual.
 Harsh styling products often contain chemicals that can irritate the scalp, leading to discomfort, redness, or itching.
-Chemicals in strong styling products can cause inflammation, which is counterproductive to the healing process initiated by PRP.
+These chemicals can cause inflammation, which is counterproductive to the healing process initiated by PRP.
 Inflammation can interfere with the effectiveness of the treatment and delay the healing of hair follicles.

 PRP treatment is designed to rejuvenate and strengthen hair follicles.
 Harsh styling products, especially those with stronghold or chemical components, can stress the hair follicles, potentially weakening them and negating the benefits of the PRP treatment.